-The Petitioner has not established that he made an at-risk investment, as required, and he has not sufficiently documented the lawful source of his invested funds.
+The Petitioner has not established that he made an at-risk investment, as required.
 The appeal will be dismissed for the above stated reasons, with each considered as an independent and alternate basis for the decision.
 In visa petition proceedings, it is the Petitioner's burden to establish eligibility for the immigration benefit sought.
 Section 291 of the Act, 8 U.S.C. § 1361; Matter of Otiende, 26 I&N Dec.
 127, 128 (BIA 2013).
 Here, that burden has not been met.